Kingsgrove: Transport

 Kingsgrove is well connected to both the road and public transport network.

 Kingsgrove Road has entrance and exit ramps for the M5 Motorway, with access towards Sydney Airport and the Sydney central business district.
 The western end of the M8 Motorway also exits onto the M5 in Kingsgrove.
 Moorefields Road and William Street are other main roads in the suburb.

 Kingsgrove railway station is on the T8 Airport Line of the Sydney Trains network.
 This line provides direct access to both the Sydney CBD and Sydney Airport.

-There are two bus depots in the suburb - one for services operated by Transit Systems and the other for services operated by Transdev.
+There are two bus depots in the suburb - one for services operated by Transit Systems and the other for services operated by U-Go Mobility.
 Bus routes 423 and 423X link Kingsgrove to the Sydney central business district via Earlwood, Marrickville and Newtown.

 There are other direct local bus connections to Campsie, Hurstville, Kogarah, Rockdale, Roselands Shopping Centre, Earlwood and Burwood on the 446, 455, 490, 492 and 493 routes.
 The NightRide N20 bus route also supplements late night T8 train services to Riverwood via Beverly Hills and the City - Town Hall via Rockdale, Arncliffe and Mascot.

-Population

 Demographics

 In 2021 Census, there were 12,881 people in Kingsgrove.
 56.6% were born in Australia.
 The next most common countries of birth were China 7.9%, Greece 5.2%, Lebanon 2.5%, Vietnam 2.2% and Italy 1.9%.

 The most common ancestries were Greek 20.3%, Chinese 19.1%, Australian 13.2%, English 10.7% and Lebanese 8.2%.

 40.8% of people spoke only English at home.
 Other languages spoken at home included Greek 15.3%, Cantonese 7.9%, Mandarin 6.8%, Arabic 6.8%, and Italian 2.9%.
 The most common responses for religious affiliation were Catholic (26.6%), Orthodox (22.6%), No Religion, 20.1%, Islam 7.3% and Not stated 4.9%.

-In terms of family composition, 49.3% were couple families with children, 30.6% were couple families without children and 18.2% were one parent families.